haberdashPI/vscode-master-key/notes.md

 - keybinding documentation features
   - markdown output / html
 - mode customization
+  - have an option to allow a default command that operates on all keys that *aren't* specified OR that pass a regex
 - modernized selection utilities
   - good documentation
   - modern build setup